DreamOfTheRedChamber/think-bigger/README.md

   * Step 3.
 Past and onwards
   * Step 5.
 Future.
 Why you are interested in role, position, company

-##### Tell me about a time you failed?
-How did you deal with the situation<a id="a-time-you-failed"></a>
-* **What the interviewer is really asking**:
-  * Whether you could actually identify times that you could do better
-  * Whether you learn from those past mistakes to become a better employee.
-* **Key point**:
-  * Step 1.
-Pick a time that you failed in a situation where is understandable you could run into trouble.
-  * Step 2.
-Take responsibility for any part you played in that situation.
-  * Step 3.
-Prepare for the lesson you have learned and plan to prevent future failure.
-* **My answer**:
-  * In my undergraduate study I once led a five person team and participated in a robotics competition.
-We decided to build something really cool - a self-balancing unicycle robot.
-  * All of us do not have prior experience in robotics.
-The duration of the competition was three months.
-We needed to build everything from scratch including hardware, electronics and software.
-Building a self-unicycle was far more challenging than we could ever expect.
-It was a too complex system for us.
-  * But we learnt a great lesson from that.
-Never set a too fancy goal for myself, start from something simple and gradually optimize it.
-We should not under-estimate challenges  along the way.
-Instead, the right strategy is to take small steps but iterate as fast as possible.
-In this way, we could make sure we are continuing in the right direction and stay motivated to work because we always have achievable and challenging goals.

 ##### What are your strengths<a id="what-are-your-strengths"></a>
 * **Key points:** How your strengths will help you be an independent worker and a team player.
 * **My Answer:**